sad-emu/salmon-cannon/README.md

 - `SBInitialPacketSize`: QUIC initial packet size (int e.g. 50M, optional)
 - `SBTotalBandwidthLimit`: Bandwidth limit (size in bits e.g. 100M or 1G, optional)
 - `SBMaxRecieveBufferSize`: Max buffer for incomming packets (size in bytes e.g. 500 MB or 1GB, optional)
+- `SBInterfaceName`: Network interface you wish to attach through.
+(Optional)
 - `SBAllowedInIPs`: Near node only.
 List of hostname/IPs allowed to connect to the near.
 (Allows all if not set)
 - `SBAllowedOutAddresses`: Far node only.
 List of hostname/IPs connections can be proxies to.
 (Allows all if not set)